Calls

 Dodge these pitfalls to ensure your call mapping strategy steers you towards success:

-• Why it happens: Rushing into the call without a specific goal can lead to aimless conversations.
+• Why it happens: Rushing into the call without a specific goal leads to aimless conversations.

 • When it happens: This often occurs when salespeople prioritize quantity of calls over quality.